vrajpatel2451/pizzaspaceweb/docs/home/plan_exec.md

 Perform performance optimization on Pizza Space home page:

 1. Image optimization:
-   - Verify all images use next/image
+   - Verify all images use CustomImage
    - Set priority on hero/above-fold images
    - Add proper width/height or fill
    - Use blur placeholder for large images